MegabytePhreak/scope-footswitch/README.md

 * libopencm3 and DFU code from BlackMagicProbe

 This repo uses several submodules, make sure they are up to date.
+After checking out the kicad-library repo, make sure to cd to it and run make to generate the actual KiCAD libraries.

 SW Build Process:
 1. Make sure the arm-none-eabi toolchain is on your path: which arm-none-eabi-gcc